awescode/IPFirewall/README.md

 1. Please change values in /config/firewall.php

-    # how many time will live a temporary IP address (sec)
-    'timeip' => 1*60*60,
+    /*how many time will live a temporary IP address (sec)*/ 'timeip' => 1*60*60,

-    #Variable for adding a new IP to database.
-    'variable' => '_k',
+    /*Variable for adding a new IP to database.*/ 'variable' => '_k',

-    #Key for adding a new IP to database.
+    /*Key for adding a new IP to database.*/
     'key' => 'random_key_string'

 2. Go to http://example.com/ip-firewall, copy mysql string, put to MySQL for adding permanent IP